12 Smart Tips For New Bloggers (What I Wish I’d Known 10 Years Ago)

 For example, a buddy of mine started a new classic car blog.
 In the second month after he launched, his monthly traffic broke 6,000 unique visitors.
 All thanks to a few engaging quizzes.
 Pretty good, right?

 The only downside to quizzes is that you will need a tool to create them.
-I recommend checking out this article on online quiz makers by David Hartshorne to learn which tool will be a good fit for you.
+Check out our article on online quiz makers to learn which tool will be a good fit for you.

 The second content type is giveaways & contests.